 If you’re interested in learning the ins and outs of music, take a course with Point Blank either online or at our Los Angeles campus and get firsthand knowledge directly from music industry experts.
-Plus, we’re currently offering 25% off our selected online, London and LA courses until 31st May using the codes LONDON25, ONLINE25 and LA25 – so, there’s no better time to join the Point Blank family than now.
+Plus, we’re currently offering 25% off our online diplomas, as well as 10% off our Los Angeles courses until 31st October using the codes DIP25 and LA10 – so there’s no better time to sign up than now.

 1. Put Your Music on Streaming Platforms